siemens/gencmpclient/README.md

 * All features agreed with the participating Siemens business units have been implemented and documented in FY 2019.
-* So far, high-level tests are available only on a rather limited scale;
-better test coverage is in preparation.
+* Several hundreds of test cases have been compiled and executed successfully.
-* Open-source clearing is in preparation.
+* Open-source clearing has been finished in Feb 2020.
 * Maintenance (i.e., minor updates and fixes, also to the documentation) is ongoing, at least for FY 2020.